bga651/Information-Security/h3-hould Tero wear a helmet.md

 Define Impact and Probability for Each Threat: Evaluate threats by assessing their potential impact and likelihood using risk management methodologies like DREAD or PASTA.

 By following these steps, organizations can establish a comprehensive threat model for their applications, enabling them to proactively identify and mitigate potential security threats and vulnerabilities.

+# Security Hygiene

+Maintaining good security hygiene is essential for everyone, whether you're an individual, a business owner, or an average computer user.
+While some security practices may require a bit more technical knowledge, many fundamental principles can be followed by anyone.
+Here's a list of basic security practices that everyone should follow, along with some practices that might be considered useful but could be slightly more advanced:

+Basic Security Practices for Everyone:

+1. Use Strong, Unique Passwords: Create complex passwords for your accounts and avoid using the same password for multiple accounts.
+Consider using a reputable password manager to store and generate secure passwords.

+2. Keep Software Updated: Regularly update your operating system, applications, and antivirus software.
+These updates often include security patches that protect against known vulnerabilities.

+3. Beware of Phishing: Be cautious of unsolicited emails, messages, or phone calls asking for personal information or urging immediate action.
+Verify the sender's identity before responding or clicking on any links.

+4. Secure Your Wi-Fi Network: Use strong encryption (WPA3) for your Wi-Fi network and change the default router login credentials.
+Avoid sharing your Wi-Fi password with others unless necessary.

+5. Regular Backups: Back up important data regularly to an external device or a secure cloud service.
+This helps protect against data loss from hardware failures or ransomware attacks.

+6. Use Antivirus and Anti-Malware Software: Install reputable antivirus and anti-malware software to protect your devices from malware and viruses.
+Keep these programs up to date.

+7. Practice Safe Web Browsing: Be cautious of suspicious websites and only download files or click on links from trusted sources.
+Use a modern web browser with built-in security features.

+8. Lock Your Devices: Set up screen locks or passwords on your devices, including smartphones, tablets, and computers, to prevent unauthorized access.

+9. Educate Yourself: Stay informed about common online threats and scams.
+Educate yourself and your family about safe online practices.

+Security Practices That Might Be Slightly More Advanced:

+1. Network Firewall Configuration: Adjusting firewall settings on your home router can provide an extra layer of security.
+This might require some technical knowledge.

+2. Regular Security Audits: Conducting periodic security audits of your devices and accounts can help identify vulnerabilities.
+While anyone can perform basic checks, in-depth audits may require more expertise.

+3. Use a Virtual Private Network (VPN): VPNs can enhance privacy and security when browsing the internet.
+Setting up and configuring a VPN may be slightly more advanced for some users.

+4. Secure Email Communication: Implementing encryption for email communication (PGP/GPG) can protect sensitive information but may require technical setup.

+5. Secure File Sharing: For those handling sensitive data, using encrypted file-sharing methods like end-to-end encrypted messaging apps or secure cloud storage can be valuable but may involve more complexity.

+6. Hard Drive Encryption: Encrypting your hard drive ensures data remains protected if your device is lost or stolen.
+This process can be more involved for average users.

+In conclusion, security hygiene is crucial for everyone's online safety.
+While many basic security practices can be followed by anyone, some practices may require a bit more technical knowledge or effort.
+It's essential to strike a balance between implementing robust security measures and ensuring they are practical and manageable for your individual or organizational needs.

+# Make-belief boogie-man - a treath model for imaginary company
+Threat Model for Imaginary Company: TechSecure Solutions Oy.

+Background:
+TechSecure Solutions Oy is an imaginary company specializing in providing cutting-edge cybersecurity solutions to various organizations.
+The company's primary business objective is to develop and offer innovative security software and services to protect client data and systems from cyber threats.
+As the company deals with sensitive information and operates in the cybersecurity sector, security is at the core of its operations.

+What Are We Working On?

+In this threat model, we will assess TechSecure Solutions Oy's assets, prioritize them, and understand how security supports the business.

+Assets:

+Customer Health Data: TechSecure Solutions Oy stores health data for healthcare clients.
+This is considered a crown jewel asset due to its sensitivity and regulatory requirements.

+Proprietary Source Code: The company's intellectual property includes proprietary source code for its cybersecurity solutions.
+Protecting this code is essential to maintaining a competitive edge.

+Client Contracts: The contracts and agreements with clients are crucial assets that must be safeguarded to maintain business trust.

+Employee Data: Employee information, including payroll and personal data, is sensitive and must be protected.

+Infrastructure: The company's server infrastructure and cloud resources are essential for service delivery and must be secured.

+Business and Security Alignment:

+The company's core business is to provide cybersecurity solutions to clients.
+Therefore, security directly supports its business objectives.
+Ensuring the confidentiality, integrity, and availability of client data and maintaining trust are paramount.

+What Can Go Wrong?

+We will use the STRIDE model to identify potential threats and analyze the risks associated with them.

+STRIDE Analysis:

+Spoofing: Unauthorized access to systems or data through identity theft.
+Example: A malicious actor impersonates an employee to gain access to sensitive data.

+Tampering: Unauthorized modification of data or systems.
+Example: A hacker alters client health records stored on the company's servers.

+Repudiation: The inability to verify the origin or authenticity of actions or data.
+Example: An employee disputes a transaction, and there is no way to prove or disprove their claim.

+Information Disclosure: Unauthorized access leading to the exposure of sensitive information.
+Example: A data breach exposes client health data, leading to regulatory fines.

+Denial of Service (DoS): Attackers disrupt services, causing system unavailability.
+Example: A DoS attack on the company's servers disrupts client services.

+Elevation of Privilege: Unauthorized users gain elevated access rights.
+Example: A hacker exploits a vulnerability to gain admin-level access to the system.

+Identified Risks:

+Risk 1: Data breach leading to customer health data exposure.
+Risk 2: Intellectual property theft of proprietary source code.
+Risk 3: Unauthorized access to employee payroll data.
+Risk 4: Service disruption due to DoS attacks.
+Risk Prioritization:

+Risk 1 is of high concern due to its potential legal and reputational consequences.
+Risk 2 is also critical as it can impact the company's competitive advantage.
+Risks 3 and 4 are significant but are prioritized lower.

+What Are We Going to Do About It?

+To mitigate the identified risks:

+Reduce Attack Surface: Implement strict access controls and authentication mechanisms to prevent unauthorized access.
+Limit Entry Points: Employ firewalls, intrusion detection systems, and secure coding practices to reduce the attack surface.
+Continuous Monitoring: Implement continuous threat monitoring to detect and respond to threats in real-time.
+Data Encryption: Encrypt sensitive data at rest and in transit.
+Regular Security Audits: Conduct regular security audits and penetration tests to identify vulnerabilities.

+Did We Do a Good Enough Job?

+To evaluate the effectiveness of security measures:
+Security Audits: Regular security audits will be conducted to assess the effectiveness of security controls.
+Penetration Testing: External penetration testing will be performed annually to identify weaknesses.
+Continuous Threat Modeling: Continuously update and refine the threat model to adapt to evolving threats.
+In conclusion, TechSecure Solutions Oyhas identified and prioritized potential threats and developed a plan to mitigate them effectively.
+By aligning security with business objectives and continuously evaluating the threat landscape, the company aims to maintain a high level of security and protect its critical assets.